Isaac-Elijah-Carrillo/isaac-security-portfolio/labs/splunk-ssh-detection-investigation/README.md

 # Splunk SSH Brute-Force Detection and Incident Investigation

+ **Project Type:** Detection Engineering • Incident Response • SIEM • Linux Security

+This project demonstrates the end-to-end detection and investigation of a simulated SSH brute-force attack against an Ubuntu server.
+Linux authentication logs were centralized in Splunk using the Splunk Universal Forwarder, custom SPL detections were developed, the attack was investigated through a SOC-style workflow, and automated containment was verified using Fail2Ban and nftables.

 ## Overview

 This project extends a Linux SSH brute-force lab into a centralized SIEM detection and incident-investigation workflow.